 During spinal fusion, your surgeon grafts two or more vertebrae together.
-They may use metal pins as well as the graft to secure your spine and restore your stability.
+They may use metal pins as well as a graft to secure your spine and restore your stability.
 The surgeons offer cervical (neck) fusion, lumbar (lower back) fusion, and extreme lateral interbody fusion procedures.

-The difference between the procedures is that during kyphoplasty, your surgeon inflates a surgical balloon inside the damaged vertebra to restore its shape before filling it with the cement.
+The difference between the procedures is that during kyphoplasty, your surgeon inflates a surgical balloon inside the damaged vertebra to restore its shape before filling it with cement.

 The team also performs spinal cord stimulator implantation.
 A spinal cord stimulator sends a mild electrical current to your spine to stop pain signals from traveling to your brain.